China reform push means June turmoil may be just the beginning

 Yet the struggles already facing some banks in managing these risks is only a taste of the much more brutal competition that lies ahead.

-Outstanding WMPs reached 8.2 trillion yuan (858 billion pounds) at end-March, China's chief banking regulator said on Saturday.
+Outstanding WMPs reached 8.2 trillion yuan ($1.3 trillion) at end-March, China's chief banking regulator said on Saturday .
 While WMPs barely existed five years ago, the current total still represents only 8 percent of all Chinese bank deposits.

 Lifting the cap on deposit interest rates could open up China's entire 99 trillion yuan stock of bank deposits to similar competition.

-"Liberalising interest rates now will inevitably cause deposit interest rates to soar," Huang Jinlao, vice president of Hua Xia Bank (600015.SS), a mid-sized lender, wrote in a commentary on the website of Caixin, a respected financial magazine, in April.
+"Liberalising interest rates now will inevitably cause deposit interest rates to soar," Huang Jinlao, vice president of Hua Xia Bank, a mid-sized lender, wrote in a commentary on the website of Caixin, a respected financial magazine, in April.

 "Banking institutions may take on excess risk under the pressure of narrowing interest spreads.
 This could trigger a financial crisis."